 The bathing water data site is as a cloud-based service, using our automation deployment and monitoring tools.

-We also developed an interface to allow authorised users from the Environment Agency to update the data easily and quickly.
+We also developed an interface to allow authorised users from the Environment Agency and NRW to update the data easily and quickly.
 In this way, we met a key performance goal of getting water quality information out to the public and to beach managers with the smallest delay.

 Each of the additional data sets have been integrated and cross-linked with other relevant entities.
 This has happened without requiring any database redesign or system downtime.
 All while being directly available on the web.